 Winter in Amsterdam normally stays slightly above freezing, but the piercing wind, occasional hail and snow and guaranteed rain can cut right through.
 Daytime averages are between 5 °C (41 °F) and 8 °C (46 °F) while at night temperature varies in range of 0-3 °C (32-37 °F).
 So here are our Amsterdam winter must’s.

 - Winter jacket that’s both water & wind-proof

 - Scarf, hat, and gloves

-Raincoats, bank cards, travel adaptors — we’ve reminded you of all the travel essentials in Amsterdam.
-We’ve also put together a list of Top Hotels To Stay In Amsterdam.
-Not sure how long to visit?
-We have it all covered right here.
+Raincoats, bank cards, travel adapters — we’ve reminded you of all the travel essentials in Amsterdam.
+Not sure how long to visit our city?
+Read about how many days to spend in Amsterdam.